Posted 06.20.2024 by Josh Krakauer

 Here’s some good news:

-If you’re an Apple user, iMovie is already installed on your Mac and free to download for your mobile devices.
+If you’re an Apple user, iMovie is already installed on your Mac and free to download to mobile devices.

 It’s an easy to use tool for editing your videos to get the right dimensions and aspect ratio for vertical video, add additional elements, captions, and more.